Elizabeth Warren, after swearing off top-dollar fundraisers, to hold one for Biden

 The virtual fundraising event, which is scheduled to be held June 15 and was first reported by The New York Times, was confirmed by Fox News.

-The progressive senator held high-dollar fundraisers during her 2018 Senate reelection campaign.
+The senator held high-dollar fundraisers during her 2018 Senate reelection campaign.
 However, along with fellow populist and 2020 rival Sen. Bernie Sanders of Vermont, she eschewed them early in 2019 soon after launching her campaign for the Democratic presidential nomination.

 After Biden brought in $6.3 million on the day he announced his candidacy in April of last year -- with part of the haul coming from a fundraiser at the home of a Comcast executive -- Warren slammed him for attending a “swanky private fundraiser.”